Hardauna

 At the time of the 1991 Nepal census Hardauna had a population of 3,393 people living in 576 individual households.
 In 2011, the census of the village counted a total population of 4,841 individuals (2,324 female and 2,517 male), residing in 676 separate household.

 Formerly, Hardauna was a village development committee (VDC), which were local-level administrative units.
-In 2017, the government of Nepal restructured local government in line with the 2015 constitution and VDCs were discontinued.
+In 2017, the government of Nepal restructured local government in line with the new 2015 constitution and VDCs were discontinued.